opencypher/cypherdb/src/content/docs/developer-guide/join-order-hint.md

 of how the properties of c, if needed, would be placed in the join plan (see above for the details of build and probe sides).

 When we perform the k-way join between the probeNode and `k-1` relationships, for each input tuple from the probeNode subplan, we find an adjacency list from each edge table and sort-merge join them on the intersected node.
-That's the essence of the WCOJ operator in Kuzu.
+That's the essence of the WCOJ operator in CypherDB.

-For example, in the following triangle query,  Kuzu will compute `(a JOIN e1)`, which will produce a set of `(a, e1, b)` tuples.
+For example, in the following triangle query,  CypherDB will compute `(a JOIN e1)`, which will produce a set of `(a, e1, b)` tuples.
-Then for each `(a, e1, b)` tuple, the Kuzu's WCOJ operator will find the forward adjacency list for `e2` and `e3` and intersect them to produce  `(a, e1, b, e2, e3, c)` outputs.
+Then for each `(a, e1, b)` tuple, the CypherDB's WCOJ operator will find the forward adjacency list for `e2` and `e3` and intersect them to produce  `(a, e1, b, e2, e3, c)` outputs.
 ```cypher
 MATCH (a:person)<-[e1:knows]-(b:person)-[e2:knows]->(c:person),